New intelligence centre will identify threats to State security

 Among other reforms is the possible divestment of “non-core” activities away from An Garda Síochána.
 Photograph: Dara Mac Dónaill

-A new high-level centre that will gather and analyse intelligence and assess the level of threats to State security is set to be established by the Cabinet today.
+A new high-level centre that will collate and analyse intelligence and assess the level of threats to State security is set to be established by the Cabinet today.

 The Strategic Threat Analysis Centre will be headed up by a new National Security Co-ordinator, who will answer directly to the Department of the Taoiseach.